Education for all Dreams

 Water & Sanitation

-Poor water and sanitation threaten the lives of many African communities and this affects children and women the most.
+Poor water and sanitation threaten the lives of many communities affecting women and children the most.
 “Water and Sanitation is a cornerstone of public health,” said WHO Director-General Dr. Margaret Chan.
 “Improved sanitation contributes enormously to human health and well-being, especially for girls and women.
-We know that simple, achievable interventions can reduce the risk of contracting the diarrheal disease by a third”.
-Millions of children, women, and youth in Africa have never accessed a prepared build toilet or safe water.
+We know that simple, achievable interventions can reduce the risk of contracting diarrheal disease by a third.”

 Impact Women

-IMPACT WOMEN INITIATIVE – A segment of MYCRO organization that supports vulnerable women.
-Impact Women empowered young and aged women to become responsible and productive citizens through our Empowerment programs like Bead Making, soap-making, health talk, adult education, and business development skills.
-The unit is established to help redress the alarming issues affecting women in Africa – the issue of rape, sexual assault and abuse, prostitution, etc. are at the highest level within the society because women are not skilled to champion their own affairs.
+Impact Women Initiative supports vulnerable women by empowering young and aged women to become responsible and productive citizens through our empowerment programs.
+MYCRO programs include bead making, soap making, health talk, adult education, and business development skills.
+The unit is established to help redress the alarming issues affecting women in Sierra Leone – the issue of rape, sexual assault, abuse, neglect, teenage pregnancy, HIV/AIDs, and prostitution are at the highest level within the society.

 Creative Innovation Project – Covid-19 Youth Prevention Program